 This technique uses a combination of pressure and water to extract flavor from the ground coffee.
 With this method, a smaller amount of water and a finer grind is used, resulting in a cup, or shot, of coffee that is thicker, creamier and more bitter than a standard cup of brewed coffee.

-You don’t need barista training to create espresso or pressure brewed drink at home.
+You don’t need barista training to create a pressure brewed drink or to make an espresso at home.
 Home espresso machines have turned the once mystical art of espresso crafting into something that can be expertly done by even a novice coffee drinker.

 If you like the idea of something smaller, and a bit more rustic, a Moka pot creates an espresso-like brew using the same pressure concept on your stovetop.

 This is probably what you think of when you envision a cup of coffee.
 A brew that is not water, but not as thick as espresso, perfectly brewed through a filter device.
 Your standard coffee maker falls into this category, as dose the currently trendy pour-over method.

 Trust us, we don’t use the word trendy with any negative connotations.
 Pour-over coffee is popular because it combines art and experience to create a fantastic brew.
 Pour over coffee involves placing the ground coffee in a filter, and then pouring the water over the grounds the brew.